Nagoo/etereo-dna/_docs/conflict-handling.md

 *... if the conflict didn't get solved:*

-3. Moose-head meeting at Crisp ASAP with the involved parties.
+3. Moose-head meeting at etéreo ASAP with the involved parties.

 Gravel?
 Moose head?
 Huh?
 ------------------------